Sora-Community/modules/README.md

 Or check the [Sora Docs](https://soradocs.readthedocs.io/en/latest/) for more in-depth technical info.

 ## Disclaimer

-This project does not have any affiliation with the content providers nor the Sora application.
+**This project does not have any affiliation with the content providers nor the Sora application.**

 If you own either a content provider or content that is hosted on one of the content providers that a source is offered for and wish not to have the source be made available on this repo, please contact us or create a new issue to let us know and we will remove it.

-The user [cranci1](https://github.com/cranci1), owner of the Sora iOS app repository is a contributor in order to let him add module protection, created by him, inside the [SoraCore](https://github.com/cranci1/SoraCore) repository, in order to not break the package license.
+**The user [cranci1](https://github.com/cranci1), owner of the Sora iOS app repository is a contributor to let him add module protection, created by him, inside the [SoraCore](https://github.com/cranci1/SoraCore) repository, in order to not break the package license.**

 ## 👏 Credits